lechien73/dis_8080/README.md

 ### Assembler

-To run the assembler, type:
+To run the assembler, change to the tools directory and type

 ```
 python3 asm.py input_file output_file